Ohood-Althobaiti/NB-IoTD2DSimulation-AnOpen-SourcedFramework/README.md

 # Narrowband-Internet of Things Device-to-Device Simulation: An Open-Sourced Framework

-Algorithm and Code for "Narrowband-Internet of Things Device-to-Device Simulation: An Open-Sourced Framework".
+Algorithm and Code for "Narrowband-Internet of Things Device-to-Device Simulation: An Open-Sourced Framework" Paper.

 ###############NB-IoT D2D Simulation: An Open-Sourced Framework###################